azure-buddy/azure-buddy-online-website/content/tips-tricks/intro-nuclei-azure/index.md

 ## What is Nuclei?

 Nuclei is an *Open Source CLI-based tool* to perform those *vulnerability scans* against targets like network resources.
 It *leverages YAML* based *templates* to add further capabilities to the Nuclei engine.
 Nuclei templates as they are called, contain information, execution flows and the actual execution code.
 We will have a look into some Azure specific *Nuclei templates*, used for *configuration review* and how they are executed.
-After getting a basic understanding of the **foundational concepts** using templates, we will go through some **hands-on examples**.
+After getting a basic understanding of the **foundational concepts** using templates, I will guide you through some **hands-on examples**.

 {{< alert >}}
 Credits to [Project Discovery](https://github.com/projectdiscovery) for developing such powerful `Nuclei` CLI Tool.